ianrastall/text-utils/books/ada/book-ada-05.md

 -- Temp is no longer accessible here
 ```

-This ensures that resources are properly managed and that variables don't persist longer than needed.
-In safety-critical systems, this is critical for preventing memory leaks and ensuring predictable behavior.
+This ensures that resources are properly managed and that variables don't
+persist longer than needed.
+In safety-critical systems, this is critical for
+preventing memory leaks and ensuring predictable behavior.

-#### Real-World Example: Medical Device System
+#### Real-World Example: Medical Device Block Scoping

 In a medical device that monitors patient vital signs: